google/neuroglancer/docs/user-guide/index.rst

 - :doc:`navigation` — moving, rotating, and zooming the data views.
 - :doc:`annotations` — creating and editing annotations, and linking them to segmentation layers.
+- :doc:`annotation_shaders` — writing custom GLSL shader code to drive the visual appearance of annotations from their properties.

 .. toctree::
    :hidden:

    navigation
    annotations
+   annotation_shaders